Parsoa/SVDSS/README.md

 ### Authors

-SVDSS was developed by Luca Denti, Parsoa Khorsand, Rayan Chikhi, Fereydoun Hormozdiair and Paola Bonizonni.
+SVDSS was developed by Luca Denti and Parsoa Khorsand.

 For inquiries on this software please open an [issue](https://github.com/Parsoa/SVDSS/issues) or contact either [Parsoa Khorsand](https://github.com/parsoa) or [Luca Denti](https://github.com/ldenti/).